franciscop/happy/README.md

 It makes sure your project is ready to deploy, and then deploy it.
 For this, these are the steps:

-- "Analyzing project": it will read the `package.json` and gather some meta information about the current project used later.
 - "Building project": run `npm run build` *if* the `"build"` script is found in your `package.json`.
 - "Linting": run `npm run lint` *if* the `"lint"` script is found in the project `package.json`.
 - "Testing project": run `npm test` *if* the `"test"` script is found in the project `package.json`.